 Cats with uncomplicated URIs are treated at home with prescription antibacterial medication.
 They may also advise you to take them to a steamy bathroom for 10 minutes a day or give you eye drops.
 If your cat is dehydrated, they may have to be hospitalized until their fluids go up.

 How Long to Isolate a Sick Cat?

-Keep cats diagnosed with a URI in isolation during their incubation period, or around 3 weeks after they start developing symptoms.
+Keep cats diagnosed with a URI in isolation during their incubation period, or around 3 weeks after they start developing signs.
 Most cats are vaccinated against URIs, but young, unvaccinated kittens are most susceptible.
 If your cat has gotten a URI from the herpes virus, make sure all other cats in the household are vaccinated before allowing them to interact with each other again.

 Illness is a sad but common issue that all living creatures face.
 While most URIs aren’t serious, you’ll still want to keep a close eye on your fur babies and monitor their behavior.
 The last thing any pet owner wants is a house full of sick animals.
 It’s usually safer to isolate a sick cat, but make sure to take them to the vet to ensure that they have a URI and no other severe diseases.

-Featured Image Credit: shymar27, Shutterstock
+Featured Image Credit by shymar27, Shutterstock